Wings (1966 film): Plot

-Forty-one-year-old Nadezhda Petrukhina (Maya Bulgakova), a once heroic World War II Soviet fighter pilot, is now living a quiet, but disappointingly ordinary life as a school principal at a construction-oriented trade school.
-Beloved and revered by the generation that experienced the Great Patriotic War, Nadezdha struggles to connect with the generation that followed hers.
-Nadezhda disapproves of her adopted daughter Tanya's choices in men, and worries that Tanya (Zhanna Bolotova), unaware of her own adoption, might discover the truth.

-Conversations between the two emphasize their tense, understated and ambiguous relationship.
-When Tanya encourages her mother to quit her job as school principal and begin a new life with a husband, Nadezhda responds with a cold lecture on the importance of self-sacrifice and duty to the state, values she had when she had served in the military.
-At the school where she works, however, Nadezhda is confronted by children who can neither appreciate the sacrifices she made during the war, nor the sacrifices she makes for them now.
+Forty-one-year-old Nadezhda Petrukhina (Maya Bulgakova), who was a heroic Soviet fighter pilot during World War II, now lives a quiet but unfulfilling ordinary life as the principal of a construction-oriented trade school.
+Beloved and revered by the generation that experienced the Great Patriotic War, Nadezdha struggles to connect with the generation that followed hers, and to form a closer romantic connection to her boyfriend Pavel, a museum director.
+Nadezhda disapproves of her adopted daughter Tanya's choices in men, and worries that Tanya (Zhanna Bolotova), unaware she is adopted, might discover the truth.
+Their relationship is tense, understated and ambiguous; when Tanya encourages her mother to quit her job and begin a new life with a husband, Nadezhda responds with a detached lecture on the importance of self-sacrifice and duty to the state, values she held dear during her military service.
+At the school, however, Nadezhda's students can appreciate neither the sacrifices she made during the war, nor the sacrifices she makes for them now.
+This tension comes to a head when she expels Bostryakov, a popular student, for shoving a female classmate and impertinence, only to have the entire student body beg for him to be allowed back.
+When she permits Bostryakov to return, he tells Nadezdha he despises her.

-Nadezdha's brief, tantalizing memories of flight, in her Yakovlev Yak-9 fighter aircraft, tumbling through clouds, are interspersed with reality and the moments of dull monotony, such as her daily commute on the bus.
-A visit to a local museum, where Nadezhda sees a photograph of a fellow pilot Mitya (Leonid Dyachkov), who later also became her lover during World War II, brings back memories of his final flight.
-Nadezdha had flown her own fighter plane alongside Mitya's when his plane was hit by stray gunfire.
-Unknown to her, he was dead at his controls as his plane gradually descended until crashing and she was unable to intercede.
-Her final maneuvers were to try to cause a visual disturbance in front of Mitya's crippled aircraft by rolling the wings of her own aircraft in front of his aircraft in order to jar his field of vision to consciousness but the maneuver was to no avail.
-Mitya's photograph, and the subsequent memory of his death in the conflict, leads Nadezhda to the local airfield.
+Nadezdha's vivid memories of flight in her Yakovlev Yak-9 fighter plane, tumbling through clouds, are often interspersed with reality and the moments of dull monotony, such as her daily bus commute.
+A visit to a local museum, where Nadezhda sees a photograph of fellow pilot Mitya (Leonid Dyachkov), who was her lover during World War II, brings back memories of his final flight.
+Their planes had been flying abreast when Mitya's plane was hit by gunfire.
+His plane gradually descended into a crash, with Nadezhda unable to intercede, culminating in a last-ditch attempt to cause a visual disturbance in front of Mitya's crippled plane by rolling the wings of her own plane within his field of vision in hopes of jarring him to consciousness, but to no avail.
+Unsettled by her memories, Nadezdha proposes marriage to Pavel, but a moment later discards the idea, writing it off as "the director marrying one of his exhibits."

-While visiting a friend, Nadezhda has a chance to sit in one of the airfield's Yakovlev Yak-18 PM trainers.
-The flying instructor is a friend who recognizes and greets her.
-She climbs aboard a single-seat aircraft while the others put away the planes.
-Seated in the cockpit, Nadezhda experiences a flush of emotions as she examines the instrument panel of the aircraft.
-By carefully examining the instrument panel her memories are thrown back to her days as a fighter pilot and she recalls the day of her last flight with Mitya.
-The flying instructor and his students playfully push her aircraft back to the hangar while she is seated at the controls.